hestia-owner-hl/website.hl/src/site/blog/interview/en/linda-bendali-cash-investigation-data-right.md

 lead: Member of Elise Lucet's team for the famous France 2 programme “Cash investigation”, Linda Bendali created a stir in France and beyond with her investigation entitled “Our personal data is worth gold!”.
-For this report, the investigative journalist approached the founder of HestiaLabs to ask 40 companies for the data they had on her.
+For this report, the journalist approached the founder of HestiaLabs to ask 40 companies for the data they had on her.
 One month after the first broadcast (20 May 2021), she looks back on the shockwaves caused by her work and invites everyone to continue it by asking, as she did, for access to their data.
 post_categories:
   - data-rights
 post_authors: